 On top of normal goldfish care routines, Celestial eye goldfish require a number of special considerations, mostly stemming from their unusually positioned eyes.

 Since their eyes are always pointing upwards, these goldfish see very poorly.
 As such, you need to make sure their tank is free from obstacles, such as ornaments and exposed filters, since these fish can easily bump into them.

 It’s also vital to keep the tank free from anything with sharp or rough edges since they could catch their protruding eyes, causing an injury.

 To make matters worse, their absent dorsal fin makes their swimming ability even worse, so you should make sure no strong currents are running through the tank.

 Their lousy eyesight and poor swimming ability also makes it difficult for them to compete for food with faster fish, but more on that later.

-Start out with a high-quality flake or pellet food that’s made with the dietary requirements of fancy goldfish in mind.
+So when deciding what to feed goldfish, start out with a high-quality flake or pellet food that’s made with the dietary requirements of fancy goldfish in mind.

 However, to make their diet more exciting and varied, supplement this with foods such as brine shrimp, bloodworms, mosquito larvae, shelled green peas, lettuce, and blueberries.

 Goldfish don’t have stomachs, and as a result, they can suffer from swim bladder issues if you’re not careful when you feed them.

 Best practice is to feed small meals to your goldfish twice or three times a day, rather than feeding them a lot just once a day.